yecril71pl/cpp-docs.pl-pl/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parametry

-`right` Match_results — obiekt do skopiowania.
+*prawy* match_results — obiekt do skopiowania.

 ### <a name="remarks"></a>Uwagi

-Operator członkowski zastępuje sekwencji kontrolowane przez `*this` kopię sekwencji kontrolowane przez `right`.
+Operator składowy zastępuje sekwencji kontrolowanej przez `*this` kopię sekwencji kontrolowanej przez *prawo*.

 ### <a name="example"></a>Przykład